Readers’ Theatre

 Keep in mind not all sources may be appropriate content for a Lutheran School competition.

-Judges will score each team, giving up to 100 points based upon how appropriately the readers follows the rules of RT as well as meet the following performance elements:
+One or two adjudicators will score each team (if two, their scores are averaged), giving up to 100 points based upon how appropriately the readers follows the rules of RT as well as meet the following performance elements:

-- Uses blocking effectively within the limits of Readers’ Theater rules.
+• Uses blocking effectively within the limits of Readers’ Theatre rules.

-Readers’ Theatre teams are judged on their own performance, not compared to other teams.
-Awards will be given for blue ribbon winners.
-The judges’ scoring sheets, with valuable comments, will be given to each school at the closing of L.E.S.T.
+The adjudicators’ scoring sheets, with valuable comments, will be given to each school at the closing of L.E.S.T.
 Northwest.

-It is important that judges write a complete evaluation.
-They should not wait until the round is completed to begin writing constructive feedback!
+It is important that adjudicators write complete evaluations.
+They should not wait until the round is completed to begin writing constructive feedback.
 Writing during performances is permitted.
-It is critical for the readers and their coaches to have the educational feedback that justifies judges’ decisions.
-Judges must strive to be objective in their ratings, not allowing personal opinions or biases regarding an idea or particular selection to predetermine their impression of a presentation.
+It is critical for the contestants and their coaches to have the educational feedback that justifies adjudication decisions.
+Adjudicators must strive to be objective in their ratings, not allowing personal opinions or biases regarding an idea or selection to predetermine their impression of a student’s presentation.

-Disruption – If a judge feels that circumstances beyond a team’s control seriously impaired the performance (for example, a fire alarm, loudspeaker announcement, etc.), the judge has the option to allow the team to begin again.
-Judges should proctor the room to maintain a positive atmosphere.
+Disruption – If an adjudicator feels that circumstances beyond a group’s control seriously impaired their performance (for example, a fire alarm, loudspeaker announcement, etc.), the adjudicator has the option to allow them to begin again.
+Adjudicators should proctor the room to maintain a positive atmosphere.

 Time Limits

 All forensic events are timed.
 A team’s time should be recorded on the ballot.
-An introduction is considered part of the speech or presentation and must be timed.
+An introduction is considered part of the presentation and must be timed.

 Readers’ Theatre performances have a 30 second “grace period”.
-If the judge(s) in a round determine that a student has exceeded the 12 minute maximum allowed time and gone beyond the “grace period,” the student shall receive an automatic five (5) point deduction.
+If the adjudicator(s) in a round determine that a student has exceeded the 12 minute maximum allowed time and gone beyond the “grace period,” the team shall receive an automatic five (5) point deduction.

 How to Participate